 Frederic G. Reamer

-Chapter Thirty-one – Artificial Intelligence and Social Work: contributions to an ethical AI at the service of people
+Chapter Thirty-one – Artificial Intelligence and Social Work: Contributions to an Ethical Artificial Intelligence at the Service of People

 Esther Raya Diez